schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

     {"credit_risk":"safe"}

-The healthcheck endpoints of the model service are also available to clients:
+The health check endpoints of the model service are also available to clients:

 ```python